Announcements

 Detailed information will be added when available.

-For any information regarding the General Assembly, please contact the National Organizing Committee: email tbd.
+For any information regarding the General Assembly, please contact the National Organizing Committee at kg@astro4dev.org.

 For information related to this Focus Meeting, please contact Ulisses Barres de Almeida (ulisses@cbpf.br) or one of the meeting chairs.